One person holds equipment to a wall painting while looking at a screen held up by another

 These wall paintings, uncovered in 1938, show severe deterioration, much of which has occurred since excavation.
 Working with a number of scientific laboratories, the team has undertaken a comprehensive diagnostic study of the flaking and powdering paint in the figurative scenes in the tablinum.
 Scientific analysis of samples from these wall paintings has allowed the partners to gain a fuller understanding of the original materials and techniques, and agents and mechanisms leading to their deterioration, to develop a methodological approach to their conservation.

-Scientific study is also being carried out on salts and biogrowth found in different areas of the room.
-Combining information from the environmental monitoring and laboratory research, scientists are attempting to understand the mechanisms of deterioration, the correlation between salt activity, ground moisture, and microbiological growth, which is affecting the plasters and wall paintings in the tablinum, and comparisons are being made with similar deterioration phenomena found on other sites in the Vesuvian region.
+Scientific study was also carried out on salts and biogrowth found in different areas of the room.
+Combining information from the environmental monitoring and laboratory research, scientists attempted to understand the mechanisms of deterioration, the correlation between salt activity, ground moisture, and microbiological growth, which is affecting the plasters and wall paintings in the tablinum.
+Comparisons were made with similar deterioration phenomena found on other sites in the Vesuvian region.